*South African ‘M.D.’

 My planned future research includes investigation of the genetic, epigenetic and endocrinological correlates of personality and other phenotypes in vervet monkeys, as well as a longitudinal assessment of the developmental and fitness consequences of personality differences over the lifespan.

 I am an integrative biological anthropologist with broad training across the biomedical and evolutionary sciences.

 I was born in Poland, raised primarily in South Africa, and am also a naturalized U.S. citizen.
-I am currently a postdoctoral researcher at the University of Texas at Austin working in the lab of Anthony Di Fiore in the Department of Anthropology.
+I am currently a postdoctoral researcher in the Primate Molecular and Ecology Lab in the Department of Anthropology at the University of Texas at Austin, working on a comparative study of sociospatial behavior and social network structure in ateline primates with Anthony Di Fiore .